Fort Custer Recreation Area: Facilities and activities

-There are three easily accessible lakes: Eagle Lake, Jackson Lake and Whitford-Lawler Lake.
+There are three easily accessible lakes: Eagle Lake, Jackson Hole Lake, and Whitford-Lawler Lake.
 The Kalamazoo River also runs along the western of the park.
 Several types of panfish found within the area including bluegill (Lepomis macrochirus), pumpkinseed (Lepomis gibbosus), redbreast sunfish (Lepomis auritus) and yellow perch (Perca flavescens).
 There are a few species that are sought after as sport fish such as the largemouth bass (Micropterus salmoides) and smallmouth bass (Micropterus dolomieu).
 There are also abundant common carp (Cyprinus carpio) in Eagle Lake and the Kalamazoo River.
 During the winter ice fishers can often be seen on all three lakes.

 Wildlife

 Because of the large amount of land and restoration projects in place at Fort Custer, there are countless species of plants and animals.
 Abundant water sources make Fort Custer a safe haven for many types waterfowl.
-Not only has the land become a safe haven for the waterfowl but a safe haven for other threatened, near threatened and least-concern species of the area.
+Not only has the land become a safe haven for the waterfowl, but a safe haven for other threatened, near threatened and least-concern species of the area.